critocrito/sugarcube/packages/plugin-workflow/README.md

           -Q workflow_merge:'{"hello": "world"}'
 ```

-## `workflow_multiplex` plugin
+### `workflow_multiplex` plugin

 Break all queries into batches with a size configured by `workflow.multiplex_size` and run the remainder of the pipeline once for each batch.
 This allows to break the whole pipeline into smaller executions.
+This helps to deal with data processes that would yield a huge number of observations.

 **Example:**